 Our friend Liam F. asked a great double-question: how many stars are in the universe, and how many can we see?
-Well, our own Milky Way “galaxy,” or clump of stars, has around 100 billion stars, and there are billions of galaxies out there…one astronomer guesses it’s a 1 with 24 zeroes after it (1,000,000,000,000,000,000,000,000 stars, or 1 septillion).
-So how many can we see with the naked eye?
-If you’re near big-city lights, the night sky won’t turn very dark, so you’ll see only about 500 stars on a clear night.
-Out in the countryside, though, the night sky will sparkle with stars — you might see up to 15,000!
+Well, just our own Milky Way “galaxy,” or clump of stars, has around 100 billion stars, and there are billions of galaxies out there.
+Back on Earth, if you’re near big-city lights you’ll see only about 500 stars on a clear night, but out in the darker countryside you might see up to 15,000!
 If you can drive at least 200 miles from a city, you and the cows will have many more stars to count.

 Wee ones: Look out the window after dark.
 Can you see any stars in the sky?
 If you can’t, you can try again tomorrow night!

 Little kids: If you can see any stars out your window, try to count as many as you can.
 Bonus: If you can see 10 stars tonight but twice as many tomorrow, how many will you see tomorrow?

 Big kids: Leo the Lion has 6 bright stars in his question-mark-shaped mane, and 3 more in his triangle body.
 If in a darker sky Leo shows 4 times as many stars, how many can you see then?
 Bonus: You can divide the sky into equal-ish pieces, then count the stars in 1 piece to guess the whole sky.
 If you see 20 stars in each of 30 big pieces, how many stars can you see in total?
 (Hint if needed: What if there were just 2 stars in each piece?)

 The sky’s the limit — for real: Which sky has more stars: a sky where you see 100 stars in each of 100 pieces, or a sky with 40 stars in each of 300 pieces?